favionline/partner-events-tracking-gtm-template/readme.md

 # FAVI Partner Events Tracking

-This tracking code allows FAVI's partnering shops to participate in FAVI Extra and collect feedback from customers of their online shop.
+This tracking code allows FAVI's partnering shops to

+* participate in FAVI Extra and collect feedback from customers of their online shop,
+* measure and optimize campaign performance.

 ## Google Tag Manager (GTM) integration